33rd Infantry Division (United States): World War I

-Involvement
+Combat chronicle

 The 33rd Division served in World War I and beyond.
 The division was trained at Camp Logan in Houston, Texas as part of the National state guard in Illinois.
 The first unit went to France in 1918.
 The first unit to go into France was the 108th Engineers, under Colonel Henry A. Allen.

 During World War I, the 33rd Division's officers included Second Lieutenant John Allan Wyeth, who has been called the only American poet of the Great War who can stand up to comparison with British war poets Siegfried Sassoon and Wilfred Owen.
 Wyeth later immortalized his war experiences with the 33rd U.S. Division in the 1928 sonnet sequence This Man's Army: A War in Fifty-Odd Sonnets.

 On 20 and 21 June the division went to the Amiens sector, where there was expected to be a major German attack.
 The division was trained by British Army and Commonwealth soldiers – in particular the Australian Corps – and was part of some of their operations.

 British King George V and General John J. Pershing inspecting men from every unit of the U.S. 33rd Division which took part in the fighting at Hamel on 4 July and Chipilly on 8 August.
 Molliens, 12 August 1918.